Behind Enemy Lines (2001 film): Plot

-Spotting Bazda's patrol, Burnett falls into a mass grave, and conceals himself under the corpses until the Serbs move on.
+Spotting Bazda's patrol, Burnett falls into a mass grave and hides under the corpses until the Serbs move on.
 To ensure Burnett's rescue, Reigart leaks news of the downed jet to Sky News, angering Piquet.
-Lokar realizes that the American jet's optical disc with the incriminating photographs may still be in the wreckage.
+Lokar realizes that the jet's optical disc with the incriminating photographs may still be in the wreckage.
 Heading to the new extraction point, Burnett escapes Serb soldiers through a minefield.
-Pursued by Sasha, he encounters Bosniak guerrillas who offer him a ride to the town of Hač, which turns out to be a war zone.
-After the battle, Serb troops believe they have found Burnett's body, but Sasha recognizes a prison tattoo on the body, and determines that Burnett switched uniforms with a dead Serb guerrilla and escaped.
-To buy more time to catch Burnett, the Serbs present the corpse wearing Burnett's uniform to the media with his head covered, convincing NATO forces that Burnett has been killed, and the mission to rescue him is aborted just as he reaches the extraction point.
+Pursued by Sasha, he encounters Bosniak guerrillas, who offer him a ride to the town of Hač, which Lokar's forces are battling to control.
+Amid the battle, Burnett's radio is destroyed, and Serb troops believe they have found his corpse, but Sasha recognizes that he switched uniforms with a dead Serb soldier and escaped.
+To buy more time to catch Burnett, Lokar presents the corpse wearing Burnett's uniform to the media with his head covered, convincing NATO forces that Burnett has been killed, and the mission to rescue him is aborted just as he reaches the extraction point.

-Realizing why the Serbs shot him down, Burnett remembers a statue of an angel near where his ejection seat landed, and returns to find it.
-He reactivates the seat's rescue beacon, notifying his carrier group that he is still alive, but also alerting the Serbs to his location.
-Knowing he risks being relieved of command, Reigart prepares a Marine Force Recon task force to rescue Burnett, in defiance of Piquet's orders.
-On the way to kill Burnett and recover his body, Bazda steps on a landmine; Sasha abandons him to his fate, and the explosion alerts Burnett that someone is approaching.
+Realizing why the Serbs shot him down, Burnett sees an angel statue near where his ejection seat landed, and returns to find it.
+He reactivates the seat's rescue beacon, notifying his carrier group that he is still alive and alerting the Serbs to his location.
+Knowing he risks being relieved of command, Reigart prepares a Marine Force Reconnaissance task force to rescue Burnett, in defiance of Piquet's orders.
+Lokar sends Bazda and Sasha to kill Burnett and recover his body.
+On their way, Bazda steps on a landmine, and Sasha abandons him to his fate.
+The resulting explosion alerts Burnett.
 Sasha finds the ejection seat, but is ambushed by Burnett, who, despite taking a shot in the arm, fatally stabs him with the spike of a railroad flare.
 Lokar arrives with armored vehicles and infantry, but is held off by Reigart's task force.
-Retrieving the optical disc, Burnett is successfully rescued, much to the dismay of Lokar as his crime is now being exposed.
+Retrieving the optical disc, Burnett is rescued, much to Lokar's dismay, as his crime is now being exposed.

-The photographs of the mass grave lead to Lokar's arrest and conviction for war crimes including genocide.
-Reigart's actions result in him being relieved of command and retiring from service, and Burnett continues his career in the Navy.
+The photographs of the mass grave lead to Lokar's arrest and conviction for war crimes, including genocide.
+Reigart's actions result in his being relieved of command and his retirement from service, while Burnett continues his career in the Navy.